 - The Plan pays benefits only for care that is medically necessary, as determined by Aetna. - The Plan covers only expenses related to non-occupational injury and non-occupational disease. - A copay (or copayment) is a fee that you must pay at the time you receive a service.
 Copays do not apply toward your deductible. - The deductible is the part of your covered expenses you pay before the Plan starts to pay benefits each year.
 The deductible does not apply to all expenses.
-It is waived for: - In-network preventive care; - In-network office visits (a copay applies instead); - Second surgical opinions; - Pre-operative testing done within seven days of a scheduled surgery; - Emergency room visits (a copay applies instead) - In-network urgent care facility visits (a copay applies instead) - In-network habilitation therapy services - In-network autism therapy services - In-network applied behavioral analysis (ABA) - Hospice care; and - In-network voluntary sterilization (a copay applies instead).
+It is waived for: - In-network preventive care;

-There are two types of calendar year deductible:
+There are two types of calendar year deductible: Individual

-Individual
+Individual deductible

-This is the amount you owe for in-network and out-of-network eligible health services each before the plan begins to pay for eligible health services.
-After the amount you pay for eligible health services reaches this individual deductible, this plan will begin to pay for eligible health services for the rest of the year.
+You pay for covered services each year before the plan begins to pay.
+After the amount paid for covered services reaches this individual deductible, this plan starts to pay for covered services for the rest of the year.
+The individual deductible applies to a person who is enrolled for self-only coverage with no dependent coverage.